 Here's Why This Recipe Works

 - Easy and fast.
-This is my go-to recipe for when the dinner time rolls around but I haven't prepared anything ahead of time.
+This is my go-to recipe for when dinner time rolls around but I haven't prepared anything ahead of time.
 This creamy vegan mushroom risotto comes together in no time which is perfect for busy weeknights; It's one of the best vegan mushroom recipes;

 - Perfect every time.
-I made this recipe so many times and it's always comes out great.
-It's creamy without the use of a cream or Parmesan cheese, bursting with rich umami flavor and absolutely drool-worthy;
+I made this recipe so many times and it always comes out great.
+It's creamy without the use of a cream or Parmesan cheese, bursting with rich umami flavor, and absolutely drool-worthy;

-- Special ingredients that take this vegan risotto to a whole new level of deliciousness.
+- Special ingredients take this vegan risotto to a whole new level of deliciousness.
 And when I tell special, it doesn't mean the ingredients are fancy.
-You might actually them in your pantry.
+You might actually have them in your pantry.
 What I guarantee is that you won't find a recipe that has my 3 flavor boosters.
-They're truly a game changer.
+They're truly game-changers.

 Here's an overview of the specific ingredients for this recipe.
 For the exact ingredients and measurements, please scroll to the recipe card below.